logzio/logz-docs/_source/logzio_collections/_log-sources/windows.md

 See the
 [NXLog Documentation](https://nxlog.co/documentation/nxlog-user-guide/parsing-multiline.html#parsing-multiline)
-for more information on configuring multiline parsing of NXLog logs.
+for more information on parsing multiline logs.
 {:.info-box.read}

 ##### Add Windows as an input